 * S&P coming off worst session since June

-* Investors seek positive catalysts after monetary stimulus
+* Investors seek catalysts to give market direction

 By Ryan Vlastelica

-Market participants have been seeking new catalysts to keep pushing shares higher since the U.S. Federal Reserve and European Central Bank announced stimulus measures this month.
-The S&P is up almost 6 percent so far this quarter, with much of the gain due to central banks.
+Markets have been seeking new catalysts to keep pushing shares higher since the U.S. Federal Reserve and European Central Bank announced stimulus measures this month.
+The S&P is up 5.7 percent so far this quarter, with central banks' monetary stimulus responsible for much of the gain.

 "Buyers have reached a point of exhaustion after FedEx and Caterpillar and the like, all of whom pointed to economic weakness," said James Dailey, portfolio manager at TEAM Asset Strategy Fund in Harrisburg, Pennsylvania.
 "People had been buying on the idea that the Fed would prop everything up, but if they can't, there's real potential for panic selling."

-In another discouraging sign, technology company Jabil Circuit late Tuesday reported fourth-quarter earnings that missed expectations and forecast weak first-quarter results.
-The stock was down 4.5 percent to $20.03 in premarket trading.
+Technology company Jabil Circuit late Tuesday reported fourth-quarter earnings that missed expectations and forecast weak first-quarter results, sending shares down 7.2 percent to $19.45.